lambdao-dev/lambdao-dev.github.io/_posts/2024-09-16-AdvancedGit.md

 To this day, I cannot fathom how a team could do something like this.
 The project lead was in another country and notoriously in bad terms with the lead of my own team, so we were told we had to roll with it.

-There are a few advanced git techniques that can help in more complex situations.
-The best thing is, you don't even need to really know how to come up with the solutions, just to know how to look for them.

 ## Get all files changes affected by a feature branch